 In the late 90’s, Miller left the region and spent several years in Washington, DC.
 While living in the nation’s capital Miller further developed her skills as an administrator, fund raiser, communications expert and financial manager.
 Luckily for the region, Miller was called back to the mountains in 2008, and joined the Appalachian Community Fund as the development director.
 Her creativity and determination have brought renewed vision and purpose to the Fund.

-Darryl Cannady, ACF Board Chair says “On behalf of the Board of Directors of Appalachian Community Fund, we are excited to announce the appointment of Ms. Miller as Executive Director, her enthusiastic charm, her ability to cultivate donors, and her leadership makes for a great executive director.
+Darryl Cannady, ACF Board Chair said “On behalf of the Board of Directors of Appalachian Community Fund, we are excited to announce the appointment of Ms. Miller as Executive Director, her enthusiastic charm, her ability to cultivate donors, and her leadership makes for a great executive director.
 We look forward to the future of ACF and the challenges of a changing Appalachia and we are sure that Ms. Miller will face those challenges with insight, fairness, and an overall love for the work she does in social justice and community change.”

 The Appalachian Community Fund is a grant making resource for grassroots organizations working to change systemic economic, racial, environmental and social inequity in Central Appalachia including Eastern Kentucky, Southwest Virginia, East Tennessee and all of West Virginia.
 ACF has awarded over $5 million to more than 300 organizations over the past 24 years.

-The Appalachian Community Fund will be celebrating its 25th Anniversary in 2012, and Miller is “committed to building the donor and foundation base of ACF to ensure that the legacy of social justice organizing is carried forth with all the richness and courage that are the hallmarks of the region.”
+Miller is “committed to building the donor and foundation base of ACF to ensure that the legacy of social justice organizing is carried forth with all the richness and courage that are the hallmarks of the region.”